-The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs even when the customer-specific criteria was met.
+The ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs even when the customer-specific criteria were met.
 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation in order to maintain safe operating pressure in the pipeline system.

 CPBA imbalances on OFO days have exacerbated pipeline conditions and contributed to the need for OFOs on consecutive days.
-PG&E will continue to work with the authorized agents managing the CPBAs and the well operators to reduce the impact of the gas production imbalances on other market participants.
+PG&E will continue to explore options to reduce the impact of the gas production imbalances on other market participants.